 - Help where students are considering leaving because of financial problems

 Our Hardship Fund is available to help students who are not eligible for help from ALF.
-This mainly means students who have been assessed as EU or Overseas for fees purposes, but home students who have been refused UK student support are also eligible.
+This means students who have been assessed as EU or Overseas for fees purposes.

-Please note that neither hardship fund can help with the cost of tuition fees.
+Please note that the hardship fund cannot help with the cost of tuition fees.